BICEP and Keck Array: BICEP1

+The first BICEP instrument (known during development as the "Robinson gravitational wave background telescope" and later as "BICEP1") was installed on top of the Dark Sector Laboratory, right next to the South Pole Telescope in the "dark sector", where electromagnetic noise is minimized.
+It is located about 1 kilometer from the main South Pole Station.

+The instrument, a prototype for future instruments, was first described in Keating et al. 2003, started observing in January 2006 and ran until the end of 2008.

-The first BICEP instrument (known during development as the "Robinson gravitational wave background telescope") observed the sky at 100 and 150 GHz (3 mm and 2 mm wavelength) with an angular resolution of 1.0 and 0.7 degrees.
+It observed the sky at 100 and 150 GHz (3 mm and 2 mm wavelength) with an angular resolution of 1.0 and 0.7 degrees.
 It had an array of 98 detectors (50 at 100 GHz and 48 at 150 GHz), which were sensitive to the polarisation of the CMB.
 A pair of detectors constitutes one polarization-sensitive pixel.
-The instrument, a prototype for future instruments, was first described in Keating et al. 2003 and started observing in January 2006 and ran until the end of 2008.